diclophis/bikeshed/README.md

 Will NOT run unless

-    # git tree is dirty, will return 0 if the working directory is clean and 1 if there are changes to be committed.
+    # check if git tree is dirty, will return 0 if the working directory is clean and 1 if there are changes to be committed.
     test -z "$(git status --porcelain)"
     CURRENT_BRANCH_CLEAN_OK=$?